 4. Can “sunny” be used in formal writing?

-Yes, it works in both formal and casual contexts, though it’s often seen in more conversational writing when describing mood or weather.
+Yes, it works in both formal and casual contexts.
+It’s still common in professional or academic writing when describing tone, attitude, or the overall atmosphere of an event.

 5. How do you use “sunny” in a sentence?